Willemstad, Curaçao Cruise Port Guide: Top Things to See & Do

 Located about a mile from the port, the Kura Hulanda Museum explores the history of the African slave trade and Curaçao’s cultural heritage.
 It takes roughly 20 minutes to walk there.
 The museum charges an entry fee of around $10 USD.
 The exhibits are housed in a beautifully restored 19th-century merchant’s house, offering an immersive and educational experience.

-Curaçao Liquer Distillery
+Curaçao Liqueur Distillery

-The distillery offers a fascinating look at the production of the island’s famous Blue Curaçao liqueur.
-It's a popular stop on many cruise line excursions that provide “Best of Curaçao” tours.
-Because of its inclusion in so many group tours and the facility's small size, it can get quite crowded, especially during peak port hours.
+The Curaçao Liqueur Distillery is located about 3.5 miles from the Willemstad cruise port in the historic Landhuis Chobolobo.
+The distillery offers a fascinating look at the production of the island’s famous Blue Curaçao liqueur and is a popular stop on many cruise line “Best of Curaçao” tours.
+Because of its inclusion in so many group tours and the facility’s small size, it can get quite crowded.
+Admission is $18 USD (free for children under 12), and the on-site store is a prime spot for souvenir shopping.
+Although I’m not a big drinker, I always enjoy a stop here for the guided tour, learning about the distillation process, sampling various flavors, and exploring the grounds.

 Curaçao Aloe Farms

+If you’re looking for a unique and locally rooted experience, consider visiting one of Curaçao’s aloe farms.
+Aloe vera is one of the island’s major natural products, thanks to Curaçao’s dry climate and sunny conditions.
+One of the most accessible options is Curaloe Plantation, located about 6 miles from the cruise port.
 On my first visit to Curaçao, I visited here and it was interesting and educational, although a bit slow-paced.
-I even got to sample aloe (yes, people eat it!) and it was... interesting. ;)
+I even got to sample aloe (yes, people eat it!) and it was... interesting.

 Private Drivers in Curaçao

+Because there’s so much to see within walking distance of the cruise port, many cruisers choose to skip the pricey cruise line excursions and explore on their own on foot.
 But for those who want to see it all in one day, including sites that aren’t walkable, like the Curaçao Liqueur Distillery, aloe farms, or beaches further out, a private driver is a fantastic option.
-I'm a big fan of this option and use it in several cruise port locations.

 Hiring a private driver in Curaçao can surprisingly be more affordable than booking a formal tour, especially through the cruise line, where they mark up the price.
 But for me, the biggest advantage of a private driver is the personalized experience.
-You’ll (mostly) avoid the crowds, set your own pace, and have the flexibility to stay longer at the places you love.... or skip out on sites where you don't care to linger.
+You’ll mostly avoid the crowds, set your own pace, and have the flexibility to stay longer at the places you love or skip out on sites where you don’t care to linger.

 Language and Currency

-The official currency in Curaçao is the Netherlands Antillean guilder (ANG), also known as the florin.
+In Curaçao, the primary languages spoken are Papiamentu, Dutch, Spanish, and English.
+Most people commonly speak and understand English in touristy areas near the cruise port and throughout Willemstad.
+The official currency is the Netherlands Antillean guilder (ANG), also known as the florin.
 However, US dollars (USD) are widely accepted across the island, especially in tourist areas like the cruise port.
 Many businesses display prices in ANG and USD, and ATMs often dispense both currencies.
-This makes it convenient for visitors to use US dollars during their stay.

 In many Caribbean ports, vendors may accept US dollars but could refuse bills that are worn, marked, or damaged.
 Change may also be given in local currency.
-Credit cards are widely accepted, but I highly recommend using a travel-focused credit card—like this one—instead of a debit card.
+Credit cards are widely accepted, but I highly recommend using a travel-focused credit card, like this one, instead of a debit card.
+Credit cards offer better fraud protection, plus perks like travel insurance, no foreign transaction fees, and rewards points.

 Willemstad Cruise Port Ship Schedule

-The Willemstad, Curaçao cruise ship schedule can be found at Cruisemapper
+The Willemstad, Curaçao cruise ship schedule can be found at Cruisemapper.

 Climate and What to Wear

 Willemstad enjoys a tropical savanna climate with warm temperatures year-round, averaging around 82°F. The climate is generally dry, with a rainy season from October to February.
-Lightweight, breathable clothing and comfortable walking shoes and sun protection such as hats and sunscreen are recommended.
+Lightweight, breathable clothing, comfortable walking shoes, and sun protection such as hats and sunscreen are recommended.
+Related: Shop my favorite cruise clothes and essentials

 Time Zone